josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Prototypes

-I’ve created two proof of concept visualizations of this data.
+I’ve created three proof of concept visualizations of this data.

 The first one is a stacked bar chart and this chart meant to show the "Average Delay Time and Delay Reason for various airline carriers".
 The color denotes the delay reason.
 The Delay Reason and the Avg Delay Time for each airline are shown on the tooltip as well as when you hover over it.